dorkodu/sage/paper/3 -- Principles and Concepts.md

 ## So…

 Because of these principles, Sage is a simple-to-use, flexible, lightweight but also powerful and productive way for designing and building application-centric data exchange layers.
-Product developers can create applications a lot more effectively by working with a Sage API.
+Product developers can create applications a lot more effectively and faster by working with a Sage API.
 Sage can quickly make your application stack enjoyable to work with.

 In this section we only introduced some concepts.
-You can find more details about components of Sage in the following sections of this specification.
+You can find the details about components of Sage in the following sections of this specification.

 > This specification (we call it *the Paper*) serves as a reference for engineers who will, or want to, implement Sage.
 It describes the protocol, concepts, rules and components.
 The goal of this document is to provide a foundation and framework for Sage.
 We look forward to work with the community to improve this standard.